CumpsD/home-assistant-leo-ntp/README.md

 ### Features

-- All possible LeoNTP 1200 sensors
+- All possible LeoNTP 1200 sensors.

 ---